LazaUK/NvidiaJetsonNano-TeachableMachine/README.md

 ```
 font.OverlayText(img, width, height, "{:05.2f}% {:s}".format(confidence * 100, class_desc), 5, 5, font.White, font.Gray40)
 ```
+Original frame image then rendered along with the prediction details on attached screen.
-Complete code of the program can be found in provided *NANO_camera_v1.py* file.
+> **Note**: Complete code of the program can be found in provided *NANO_camera_v1.py* file.

 ## Analytics configuration:
 1. In Azure, create new Stream Analytics job and add IoT Hub as its stream input